kachick/chawan/doc/protocols.md

 possible to reload them.
 (For that matter, reloading stdin does not make much sense anyway.)
 To support rewinding and "view source", the output of `stream:`'s is stored in a temporary file until the buffer is discarded.

+`cache:` is not something an end user would normally see; it's used for rewinding or re-interpreting streams already downloaded.
+Note that this is not a real cache; files are deterministically loaded from the "cache" upon certain actions, and from the network upon others, but neither is used as a fallback to the other.

 ## Custom protocols